ntacv/AppDesign/README.md

 ```

-- choice of design
+- Choice of design
-For this project i chose the first figma design.
+For this project, I chose the first figma design.
 It is a representation of a profile application with two main screens: one introduction to the app and one profile page with information about the user.
-It has a main blue theme, large buttons and a list of information card. the structure is pretty simple as there is no scrolling needed and only two parts of the app has a special background.
+It has a main blue theme, large buttons and a list of information cards.
+The structure is pretty simple as there is no scrolling needed and only two parts of the app has a special background.

-- what technology
+- What technology
-the developping is done in react native with javascript files and javascript styling. to add icons and useful methods, imports of packages are done with npm. the app uses a react antive framework called expo, it helps us build and ship the app easily.
+The developping is done in react native with javascript files and javascript styling.
+To add icons and useful methods, imports of packages are done with npm.
+The app uses a react native framework called expo, it helps us build and ship the app easily.
-the render was mainly cheked on web preview because of android run errors.
+The render was mainly cheked on web preview because of android run errors.

-- how it has been done
+- How it has been done
 complexe parts

+navigation
+To change pages by clicking on buttons, a navigation stack has been added.
+It is a react native navigation package that allows to create a stack of pages and navigate through them.
+The container component
 info cards
 card group